 8 BUYER TRAPS TO AVOID

 - Buying the Wrong Home – What are you looking for in your next home…this is a simple question but the answer can be quite complex.
-More then one buyer has been caught up in the emotion of the buying process to find themselves later owning a home they don’t like at all, it’s too big, it’s in the wrong location, or it has fix ups beyond their ability.
-Take the time to clearly define you needs and wants, put them in writing and use them as a yard stick to measure every home you look at.
+More than one buyer has been caught up in the emotion of the buying process to find themselves later owning a home they don’t like at all, it’s too big, it’s in the wrong location, or it has fix ups beyond their ability.
+Take the time to clearly define your needs and wants, put them in writing and use them as a yardstick to measure every home you look at.
 Again, the correct Realtor and one with a Buyer Satisfaction Guarantee can help remove this risk.

 - Not Getting Mortgage Pre-Approval – Pre-approval is fast, easy and free.
 When you have a pre-approved mortgage, you can shop for your home with a greater sense of freedom and security, knowing that the money will be there when you find the home of your dreams.
 It is also an important ingredient for optimizing the negotiating strategy.

 - Contract Misses – If a seller fails to comply with details of the contract, intentionally or unintentionally, or fails to correct items agreed to during the inspection clause, can cause delays.
 Agree ahead of time on a dollar amount for an escrow holdback to cover the cost of uncompleted repairs, verify, and inspect prior to the Close of Escrow day.

 Find an agent that has a Buyer Satisfaction or Purchase Savings Guarantee.
 These guarantees are designed to put the agent’s reputation, experience, and expertise on the line taking the risk away from you, guaranteeing to save you money and ensure you find the right home.